realblobii/FOOSIEngine/README.md

 ```
 git clone https://github.com/realblobii/FOOSIEngine/
 cd FOOSIEngine/game
-mkdir assets
-touch assets/objects.json
 ./quickbnr.sh
 ```
-The window will be blank for now, but no errors should show.
+The window will be blank for now, and the engine will complain that it can't find `objects.json`, but no other errors should show.
 Open an issue if you get an error and we'll sort it out.

 ### Installation Instructions
 clone the repo with `git clone https://github.com/realblobii/FOOSIEngine/`